GishB/GeneralPurposeChatBot/README.md

  - [ ] github workflow for CI/CD.
  - [X] README setup locally .
  - [X] Async libraries to interact with users instead of telegrambotapi.
+ - [ ] Add options to use user defined prompt files via mount if we use Docker Compose?